 - Slice each English muffin in half, and toast.

-- Poach 2 egg whites using a poaching pan or by following the instructions in the NOTES below.
+- Poach 2 egg whites using a poaching pan or by following the instructions.

 - Empty lump crab meat into a bowl, and drain it of any excess water.

 - To make the Hollandaise Sauce: Start by melting the butter in a small saucepan on low heat.
 Cook until butter is melted and turns golden in color.
 Set aside.

 - In a medium sized saucepan, whisk together ¼ cup of the non-fat buttermilk, cornstarch, salt, and cayenne pepper until smooth and well combined.

 - Add in the rest of the buttermilk and liquid egg substitute.

 - Set the pan on medium-low heat, and whisk continuously until it begins to simmer and thicken.

 - Remove from heat and whisk in the lemon juice and butter.